EliteMandy/EliteMandy/README.md

 <h2 align="left">Hi 👋!
-My name is DIVY PRAKASH TIWARI and I'm a Web Developer and a Graphic Designer.Currently Divri is practicing GitOps</h2>
+My name is DIVY PRAKASH TIWARI and I'm a Web Developer and a Graphic Designer.Currently Divri is working on GitOps</h2>

 ###